swcarpentry/DEPRECATED-bc/novice/sql/05-null.md

 If we want to be absolutely sure that we aren't including any measurements by Lake in our results, we need to exclude all the records for which we don't know who did the work.

+In contrast to arithmetic or Boolean operators, aggregation functions that combine multiple values, such as `min`, `max` or `avg`, *ignore* `null` values.
+In the majority of cases, this is a desirable output: for example, unknown values are thus not affecting our data when we are averaging it.
+Aggregation functions will be addressed in more detail in [the next section](06-agg.html).

 #### Challenges